Why won't my UTI clear up with antibiotics?

 Chronic UTIs

 A person who gets UTIs more often than others suffers from a chronic UTI problem.
-Such chronic infection can often return 3 to 4 times yearly despite effective antibiotic treatments.
+Such chronic infection can usually return 3 to 4 times yearly despite effective antibiotic treatments.

-And the problem appears where, there more often, a UTI recurs and is always treated, and at some point, it is more likely to develop antibiotic resistance.
+The problem appears where, more often, a UTI recurs and is always treated, and at some point, it is more likely to develop antibiotic resistance.

 Some leading causes of chronic UTIs are

 Menopause: During Menopause, there can be a decrease in the levels of estrogen.
 When there is a decrease in estrogen levels, it can cause thinning of vaginal tissue, and it may make it more vulnerable to infection.
-And, then the infection may spread to the urethra and urinary tract.
+Then, the infection may spread to the urethra and urinary tract.

-Sex- While having sexual intercourse, The bacteria may easily enter the urinary tract through the urethra.
+Sex- While having sexual intercourse, The bacteria may quickly enter the urinary tract through the urethra.

 Genetics: Some studies suggest that certain people are born with cell receptors in the urinary tract.
 Due to these cell receptors, the bacteria may easily stick to the urinary tract and may lead to an infection.
 These receptors are usually transferred from the genetic link and occur in the families.

 People who frequently recur UTIs are generally prescribed prophylactic antibiotics.
-And your doctor may prescribe them when you take low doses of antibiotics every day to prevent the risk of getting a UTI.
+Your Doctor may prescribe them when you take low doses of antibiotics daily to prevent the risk of getting a UTI.

 What's next when UTI symptoms remain after antibiotics?